Next update expected by end of day June 4

 Since my lymphoma returned in my testicle that increases the possibility of it appearing in my brain, spinal cord and other testicle.
 Therefore, he is proposing a multi-faceted response to ensure we attack the lymphoma in all of these places (as well as the rest of my body):

-4. Use radiation on my remaining testicle.
+- Use radiation on my remaining testicle.
 This will be 3-4 weeks of daily appointments.
-This would kill any lymphoma that may be there.
+This should kill any lymphoma that may be there.

-6. Go through CAR T-Cell therapy.
-This treatment takes a few months.
-First they take my T-Cells from my blood.
-Then it takes a month or more to genetically modify the cells.
-Then the cells are re-injected into my body.
-They new modified cells are designed to attack the cancer cells (but they kill some good cells as well).
+- Go through CAR T-Cell therapy.
+This treatment takes a few months and it will attack the lymphoma across my body.
+This is a complex process.
+First, they take my T-Cells from my blood.
+Then, they genetically modify those cells in a lab.
+Finally, the modified cells are re-introduced into my body.
+The modified cells are designed to attack the cancer cells, but unfortunately, they attack some good cells too.

-7. Reaction to the re-injection of the modified T-Cells can be fairly severe, so for the first 30 days, they will monitor me very closely.
+- Reaction to the modified T-Cells can be fairly severe, so for the first 30 days, they will monitor me very closely.
 For the first 7-10 days, I will need to be an inpatient.
 For the next few weeks, I will likely have to visit the hospital daily to be checked.

 Yes, this is a lot.
 We’re still getting our heads around it, but we’re willing to do whatever it takes to put this cancer behind us.